dcodeIO/bcrypt.js/README.md

 ---
 ### setRandomFallback(random)

-Sets the random number generator to use as a fallback if neither node's `crypto` module nor the Web Crypto API is available.
+Sets the pseudo random number generator to use as a fallback if neither node's `crypto` module nor the Web Crypto API is available.
+Please note: It is highly important that this PRNG is cryptographically secure!

 | Parameter       | Type            | Description
 |-----------------|-----------------|---------------